Gothic fashion

-Gothic fashion is a clothing style marked by dark, mysterious, antiquated, homogenous, and often genderless features.
-It is worn by members of the Goth subculture.
-Dress, typical gothic fashion includes dyed black hair, exotic hairstyles, dark lipstick and dark clothing.
-Both male and female goths can wear dark eyeliner, dark nail polish and lipstick (often black) for a dramatic effect.
-Male goths use cosmetics at a higher rate than other men.
-Styles are often borrowed from the punk fashion (such as spiked wristbands and chokers) and can also draw influence from Victorians and Elizabethan fashion.
-Goth fashion is sometimes confused with heavy metal fashion and emo fashion.
+Gothic fashion is a clothing style worn by members of the goth subculture.
+A dark, sometimes morbid, fashion and style of dress, typical gothic fashion includes black dyed hair and black clothes.
+Both male and female goths can wear dark eyeliner, dark nail polish and lipstick (most often black), and dramatic makeup.
+Styles are often borrowed from the Elizabethans and Victorians.
+BDSM imagery and paraphernalia are also common.
+Gothic fashion is sometimes confused with heavy metal fashion and emo fashion.

 Characteristics

 Cintra Wilson declares that "The origins of contemporary goth style are found in the Victorian cult of mourning."
 Valerie Steele is an expert in the history of the style.

 Goth subculture is stereotyped as eerie, mysterious, and complex, and the fashion is used as an outlet to express these characteristics.
 Goth fashion can be recognized by its stark black clothing.
 Ted Polhemus described goth fashion as a "profusion of black velvets, lace, fishnets and leather tinged with scarlet or purple, accessorized with tightly laced corsets, gloves, precarious stilettos and silver jewelry depicting religious or occult themes".

 Nancy Kilpatrick's Goth Bible: A Compendium for the Darkly Inclined defines "poseur" for the goth scene as follows: "goth wannabes, usually young kids going through a goth phase who do not hold to goth sensibilities but want to be part of the goth crowd (...)".
 Kilpatrick contributor "Daoine O'" denigrates poseur goths as 'Batbabies' whose clothing is bought at [mall store] Hot Topic with their parents' money".